godwokenrises/godwoken-doc/docs/intro.md

 ### Workflow

-1. Setup the environment.
+1. Set up the environment.

-2. Choose Godwoken testnet or mainnet network or deploy a local Godwoken network.
+2. Choose Godwoken testnet or mainnet network, or deploy a local Godwoken network.

-   For more information about Godwoken networks, see <Link to={useBaseUrl('/docs/godwoken#godwoken-networks')}>Godwoken Networks</Link>.
+   For more information about Godwoken networks, see [Godwoken Networks](#godwoken-networks).

-   For more information about deploying a Godwoken network, see the sections of Deployment.
+   For more information about deploying a Godwoken network, see the sections under Deployment.

 3. Deploy an Ethereum DApp to Godwoken.

 ### RPC Documentation for Reference

-Godwoken provides a Web3 RPC compatible layer.
+Godwoken provides a web3 RPC compatible layer.

 For more information, see [Ethereum RPC (web3 RPC)](https://github.com/nervosnetwork/godwoken-web3).